JJMats/behavioral_cloning/writeup.md

 In-between each of the convolutional layers, a LeakyReLU activation function is applied to assist in reducing overfitting of the model.
 The LeakyReLU function was chosen because...

+***

 The model then flattens the sample into a 1x33px sized 64-layer object and passes it through three fully-connected Keras Dense layers (code lines 116-119).
 These fully-connected layers reduce the object from 2112 neurons to 100, 50, and then 10, respectively.
-The final output is then a single neuron that produces the predicted steering angle to be utilized by the autonomous driving simulator.
+The final output is then a single neuron that produces the steering angle to be utilized by the autonomous driving simulator.

 The model consists of 348,219 trainable parameters, and achieves a training MSE of 0.0243 with a validation MSE of 0.0894.